ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

   MustStoreUInt(uint64(3), 8). // store mode of our internal message
   MustStoreRef(internalMessage) // store our internalMessage as a reference

-signature := ed25519.Sign(privateKey, toSign.EndCell().Hash()) // get the hash of our message to wallet smart contract and sign it to get signature
+signature := ed25519.Sign(privateKey, toSign.EndCell().Hash()) // get the hash of our message to the wallet smart contract and sign it to get the signature

 body := cell.BeginCell().
   MustStoreSlice(signature, 512). // store signature